Use our library of definitions to gain a better understanding of the behavioral concepts leveraged in our work at CCL.

 Consequences and roadblocks one sets up to keep them on track.
 These are temptation busters.

-People value immediate rewards over future rewards.
+People value immediate rewards over future rewards, even if future ones are larger.

 Exposure to a stimulus influences people's responses to subsequent stimulus.